 References to specific applications are provided for informational purposes and for the convenience of travelers.
 DEN does not directly endorse any specific translation application and references to specific applications does not imply that those solutions are the only translation applications or solutions available to travelers at DEN.
 Translation applications may not always provide accurate or precise translations and use of and reliance on such applications is solely within the discretion of the party using the application.
 DEN does not warrant or make any promises, assurances, or guarantees as to the accuracy of the translations provided by the referenced translation applications.
 DEN, its officers, employees, departments, divisions, offices, agencies, and enterprises shall not be liable for damages or losses of any kind arising out of, or in connection with, the use or performance of such information, including but not limited to, damages or losses caused by reliance upon the accuracy, reliability or timeliness of any such information, or damages incurred from the viewing, distributing, or copying of such materials.

-Accessible parking spaces are located next to entry doors on the east and west sides of Jeppesen Terminal, on garage Levels 1, 2, 4 and 5 (no accessible parking is available on Level 3).
+Accessible parking spaces are located next to entry doors on the east and west sides of Jeppesen Terminal.
+In the East Garage, Levels 1, 2, 4 and 5 have accessible parking (no accessible parking is available on Level 3).
+In the West Garage, accessible parking is available only on Level 1.

 If using outlying parking options, such as economy or shuttle lots, accessible spaces are located near the pick-up/drop-off shelters in the Economy West and Economy East parking lots.
 All vans and buses serving these lots are lift-equipped.
 For more information call (303) 342-4650.